abraham-serafino/classify/README.md

 Files
 =====
-  classify.js           -- convenience methods that simplify our object-oriented programming pattern module-customer.js    -- demonstrates a popular pattern (the Module Pattern) for defining base and child "classes"
+  classify.js           -- convenience methods that simplify our object-oriented programming pattern<br/>
+  module-customer.js    -- demonstrates a popular pattern (the Module Pattern) for defining base and child "classes"
-                              with public, private, and protected members classify-customer.js  -- demonstrates another way to define the same classes, using the convenience methods from classify.js test.html             -- "driver" page that can be modified to profile either pattern
+                              with public, private, and protected members<br/>
+  classify-customer.js  -- demonstrates another way to define the same classes, using the convenience methods from
+                              classify.js<br/>
+  test.html             -- "driver" page that can be modified to profile either pattern <br/>